 The Secret of the Fifteenth of Shvat: Exemption from All Troubles Until the End of the World

-Rebbe Nachman teaches about the process of sweetening the judgments that extends from Rosh Hashanah, through Chanukah, and until Tu B'Shvat.
-According to the secret of the holy Ruzhiner, during these days, a person can, through the power of an hour of Hisbodedus (secluded prayer), exempt himself and the entire Jewish people from all troubles until the end of all generations.
+Rebbe Nachman teaches about the process of sweetening the judgments that continues from Rosh Hashanah, through Chanukah, and until Tu B'Shvat.
+According to the secret of the holy Ruzhiner Rebbe, during these days, a person can, through the power of an hour of Hisbodedus (secluded prayer), exempt himself and the entire Jewish people from all troubles until the end of all generations.

-Rabbi Shachna of Prohobisht was a "Chad B'Dara" (unique in his generation).
-He passed away exactly in the year [5]563 (1802), just a few months after Reb Noson drew close to Rebbe Nachman.
-Rebbe Nachman considered him the singular leader of the generation, and when he passed away, Rebbe Nachman said that a great light had departed and a great darkness had descended upon the world.
+Rabbi Shalom Shachna of Prohobisht was a "chad bedara" (unique in his generation).
+He passed away exactly in the year 5563 (1802), just a few short months after Rabbi Nathan drew close to Rebbe Nachman.
+Rebbe Nachman considered him to be the singular leader of the generation, and when he passed away, Rebbe Nachman said that a great light had departed and a great darkness had descended upon the world.

 The concept of sweetening this darkness is connected to the days of Chanukah.
-As the holy Ruzhiner explains, the direct continuation of Chanukah is the Fifteenth of Shvat (Tu B'Shvat), and within it lies an immense secret of sweetening the judgments.
+As the holy Ruzhiner Rebbe explains, the direct continuation of Chanukah is the fifteenth of Shvat (Tu B'Shvat), and within it lies an immense secret of sweetening the judgments.

 One Hundred and Twenty Days of Loving-Kindness and Sweetening

 There is a process of one hundred and twenty days from Rosh Hashanah until Tu B'Shvat.
-The Talmud says regarding a debtor, that if a person owes money and the Rabbinical Court obligates him to repay it, they give him ninety days: thirty days to search for evidence, thirty days of "Adrachta" (authorization to trace and seize property), and thirty days of "Achrazta" (public announcement of the property's sale).
+The Talmud states regarding a debtor, that if a person owes money and the Rabbinical court obligates him to return it, they give him ninety days: thirty days to search for evidence, thirty days of "adrakhta" (court authorization to seize assets), and thirty days of "akhrazta" (public announcement of the property's sale).

-So too is it with the Heavenly Court.
+So too is it with the Heavenly court.
 From Rosh Hashanah until "Zos Chanukah" (the eighth day of Chanukah), there are ninety days of searching for merits.
-And after all this, on Zos Chanukah, they have mercy on the person and give him an additional thirty days, until Tu B'Shvat, in case he might still find some friends, some witnesses, or documents that will prove he is exempt.
+And after all this, on Zos Chanukah, they have mercy on the person and give him an additional thirty days, until Tu B'Shvat, in the hope that perhaps he will still find some friends, some witnesses, or documents that will prove he is exempt.

 "On Zos Chanukah the sweetening begins, but the final sweetening is on Tu B'Shvat, which is one of the four New Years—exactly a quarter of a year after Rosh Hashanah, and then the judgment is completely sweetened."